DFE-Digital/rspec-retry/README.md

 require 'rspec/core/formatters/base_text_formatter'

 RSpec.configure do |config|
-  # show retry status in spec process
+  # (Optional) show retry status in spec process
   config.verbose_retry = true
-  # show exception that triggers a retry if verbose_retry is set to true
+  # (Optional) show exception that triggers a retry if verbose_retry is set to true
   config.display_try_failure_messages = true
+  # (Optional) configure a reporter & formatter for tests which fail then pass in the alloted number of retries (a.k.a. flakey tests).
   reporter = RSpec::Core::Reporter.new(config)
+  formatter = RSpec::Core::Formatters::BaseTextFormatter.new(File.open('tmp/rspec-retry-flakey-specs.log', 'ab')
-  reporter.register_listener(RSpec::Core::Formatters::BaseTextFormatter.new(File.open('tmp/rspec-retry-flakey-tests.txt', 'wb')), 'message')
+  reporter.register_listener(formatter), 'message')
   config.retry_reporter = reporter

-  # run retry only on features
+  # run retry 3 times on all specs
-  config.around :each, :js do |ex|
+  config.around do |ex|
     ex.run_with_retry retry: 3
   end